 - Jersey: I don’t think I’m going out on a limb when I say that jersey is the most-common knit fabric.
-The right side features tiny V’s (knit stitch), and the wrong side features tiny arches (called a purl stitch).
+The right side features tiny V’s (knit stitch), and the wrong side features tiny bumps/arches (called a purl stitch).
 This is T-shirt fabric.

 - Double-Brushed Polyester: DBP is a jersey knit that’s been brushed on both sides for softness.
 It often has colorful prints and is popular for leggings.

 - Interlock Twist Yarn (ITY) Knit: The yarn in ITY knits has an extra twist in it that gives the fabric more elasticity.
 ITY usually is a polyester blend and often features colorful prints.
 It’s drapey and has a bounce to it.
 It’s great for dresses.

 - Drawn Textured Yarn (DTY) Knit: DTY is similar to ITY, but it has more body.
 It’s like a lightweight swimsuit fabric with less structure.
 It’s often brushed.

 - Tubular Knits and Ribbing: These fabrics are knit in a circle; the yardage is sold in a loop.
 Ribbing is used for neckband, cuffs, and the like.
 Tubular knits can be made into seamless T-shirts.

 These fabrics can be single knits or double knits.

 - Sweater Knits: Includes fine-gauge sweater knits (thinnest yarns), medium-weight sweater knits, heavyweight sweater knits (thickest yarns that often mimic handknits), and hacci knits.
 Hacci is a semi-open and more loopy knit.